Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting.md

 the KYC form.
 This is crucial, as your node **will not work** with anything else.

-A sample instructions to be followed for launch is provided below.
+Sample instructions to be followed for launch are provided below.

 - launch_docker.sh